In this section

 - Sport, Health and Recreation

 Our German department has expanded greatly at KS3 over recent years and now has good uptake at KS3, KS4 and KS5.
-The majority of groups are taught by native speakers.
+We have a mix of native and non-native staff, who work together to deliver our ambitious curriculum.
 We use a variety of teaching strategies to help learners acquire German in an environment where the target language is used as much as possible.
 The department is very well resourced.
-We use Stimmt as our main course book at KS4 and supplement it with a variety of other resources: all our classes are equipped with textbooks, dictionaries, and interactive whiteboards, which enable us to teach interactive lessons with Stimmt Active Teach.
-Lessons are fun and encouraging learners to speak German is one of our main priorities.
+We use Stimmt as our main course book at KS4 and supplement it with a variety of other resources.
+Lessons are fun and encouraging learners to express themselves in German is one of our main priorities.
 Homework is particularly important if what has been practised in class is to be remembered over a longer period of time.
 Homework is set every lesson and consists of either a written task or a learning exercise.
 A vocabulary list is available for each module to help with homework.
-Learners who experience problems with their homework are encouraged to go and work with their German teacher, at lunchtime.
-There are many Internet sites to learn German on line, but we recommend www.languagesonline.org.uk, and www.memrise.com in particular.
+Learners who experience problems with their homework are encouraged to go and work with their German teacher at lunchtime.
+There are many Internet sites to learn German online, but we recommend www.memrise.com in particular.

-The German Department has run recent successful trips to Vienna and Cologne, and further visits are planned.
+The German Department has run recent successful trips to Vienna and Cologne.

-For further information, please contact Ms Klingler, Head of German
+For further information, please contact Ms Evans, Head of Languages

 Whatever plans you may have for the future, knowledge of German will increase your options.
 When you learn German you acquire a range of skills which can improve the quality of both your work and private life: